jinjagit/Advent-of-Code-Rust/exercise10a/README.md

 ```
 Loop through each asteroid, considering each one as a potential 'base' site
   For each asteroid (that is not the one being consider as the base), calculate vector (as (dx, dy)) from the considered 'base'.
-  Reduce each vector to minimum sized integer pair possible (using lcd) = direction.
+  Reduce each vector to minimum sized integer pair possible (using gcd) = direction.
 Store each direction vector with respective asteroid coordinates (structs).
-  Then loop through a list of all structs created:
+  Then loop through a list of all directions created:
     Move 1st to (initially empty) 'same_vector_list' + any others with same vector.
-      If 'same_vector_list' count == 1, then do nothing (except ensure this struct is dumped)
+      If 'same_direction_list' count == 1, then do nothing
-      If 'same_vector_list' count > 1, then add count - 1 to 'obscured_count'
+      If 'same_direction_list' count > 1, then add count - 1 to 'obscured_count'
-  End loop when original list of all structs is empty.
+  End loop
-  Store n of visible asteroids for the considered 'base' site in a list
+  Store n of visible asteroids, and coords of asteroid considerd for 'base', if better than 'best' so far
-End loop when all asteroids considered as potential 'base' site
+End loop
-Find asteroid with highest n of visible asteroids in resultant list
+Return asteroid coords with highest n of visible asteroids
 ```
 The above should work, but is not optimized.
 Possible optimizations include:
   Storing relations between asteroids, since this data could be re-used to discover 'obscured' asteroids when considering a different asteroid 'base'.
   All asteroids on neighboring rows or columns will be visible.
 Whilst these optimizations would reduce time taken (and ops) to find 'best' asteroid, I am not sure it would make a significant enough difference to justify the increased complexity (could be wrong).

-N.B.
-Calculating coordintes and vectors requires involving the dimensions of the map in the calculation.
-This could also be used in stucturing the lists/arrays/vectors (though this may not prove to be that useful, and is somewhat arbitrary - perhaps clearer to a reader of the code, however).